saswat-sahoo/GB-209677/README.md

 6:Assets

-there all the major folders for the project can be found
+There all the major folders for the project can be found